slipstream/SlipStreamDocumentation/documentation/release_notes/candidate_releases.md

 ### Migration

 A database migration from v2.15 to v2.16 is not needed.
-However two files must be renamed by hand:
+However, when upgrading from previous versions two files must be renamed by hand:

- - `mv XXX YYY`
+- `mv /etc/default/slipstream.rpmnew /etc/default/slipstream`
- - `mv XXX YYY`
+- `mv /etc/default/ssclj.rpmnew /etc/default/ssclj`

+This is not needed on a fresh installations of v2.16.

 ### Commits